-The Central Office of the National Archives started scanning the parish registers from microfilm 2004.
+The Central Office of the National Archives started scanning the parish registers from microfilm in 2004.
 The Regional State Archives indexed the digital images.
-November 8, 2005, the site for the scanned parish registers was launched.
-By 2007 ca. 11 000 parish registers with ca. 2,25 millions digital images had been published and the project for digitising parish registers from microfilm was ended.
+On the 8th November.
+2005, the site for the scanned parish registers was launched.
+By 2007 approximately 11 000 parish registers with approximately 2,25 millions digital images had been published and the project for digitising parish registers from microfilm was ended.
 A small number of parish registers were not published due to either incomplete microfilm or other technical matters.

-From start of 2000, the Regional State Archives have received a large number of parish registers that are not microfilmed.
+From the start of 2000, the Regional State Archives have received a large number of parish registers that have not been microfilmed.
 These will be digitised with a book scanner together with those that could not be digitised via their microfilm copy.
 This digitising of recently delivered parish registers has been a priority for the National Archives.
-When all these images have been indexed, practically every parish register kept in the National Archives, will be available online.
+When all these images have been indexed, practically every parish register kept in the National Archives will be available online.

 Many of the parish registers have also been transcribed and published in the database of the Digital Archives so the information from these protocols is searchable.
 Even though the transcribed parish registers consist of millions of records, it is just a small percentage of all the parish registers available.